Pregnancy Odds: From Ovulation to Birth

 If you have an early ultrasound at 8 weeks, your doctor will be able to hear a heart beat, take measurements, and calculate a due date.

-What are the Odds of Making it to 28 Weeks Pregnant?
+The Odds of Making it to 28 Weeks Pregnant

 Once your egg has become an embryo, the odds of making it to 28 weeks pregnant are about 89%.
 This is the first point at which your baby becomes viable for a preterm birth, with an extended stay in the neonatal intensive care unit (NICU) (Refs 1, 3).

-What are the Odds of Making it through the Third Trimester?
+The Odds of Making it through the Third Trimester

 Once you make it past the 28-week mark, the odds of your baby making it through the third trimester are very high, greater than 99%.
 While perinatal deaths are very rare, they do happen in less than 1% of pregnancies, and can be devastating for parents (Refs 5, 6, 7).